newsdev/docker-rails/README.md

-# Docer Rails with Pronto For Gitlab CI
+# Docker Rails with Pronto For Gitlab CI

 ## What will happen?